Importance of Alzheimer Disease

 – Since we have no cure for Alzheimer’s, prevention becomes that much more important.

-I have not tried to count the many conferences at which research results are reported, but one conference is especially worth pointing out: the Alzheimer’s Association International Conference (AAIC), whose most recent meeting was held last month in Copenhagen, July 12-17, 2014.
+One conference is especially worth pointing out: the Alzheimer’s Association International Conference (AAIC), whose most recent meeting was held last month in Copenhagen, July 12-17, 2014.
 AAIC had a broad program of talks and many of the papers presented are summarized in articles at the Alzheimer’s Association website and on MedScape.
 Some of the research mentioned below was reported or confirmed at this conference.

 Alzheimer Disease Prevention – Epidemiology